 Maniac Mansion II: Day of the Tentacle

-Maniac Mansion II: Day of the Tentacle is a third-person point-n’-click adventure game released by Lucas Arts in 1993.
+Maniac Mansion II: Day of the Tentacle was a third-person point-n’-click adventure game released by Lucas Arts in 1993.
 Unlike its predecessor Maniac Mansion, Day of the Tentacle was led by project managers Tim Schafer and Dave Grossman, instead of Ron Gilbert and Gary Winnick.
 The latter duo that worked on Day of the Tentacle added a cartoonish twist to the game, like a zany spin on the themes that the game Maniac Mansion introduced to us in 1987.

 This is a challenging game to say the least, more challenging than the previous adventure game Indiana Jones and the Fate of Atlantis, which was released in 1992 by Lucas Arts.
 Don’t get me wrong, it took my sister and I two years to beat Fate of Atlantis without the Internet or hint lines during our childhood.
 What sets Day of the Tentacle apart from Fate of Atlantis, as I have stated earlier in this review, is its cartoonish logic.
 The artists involved in the sprite design of Bernard Bernoulli, the leading character in this game, and his friends Hoagie and Laverne, reflect the aspect of comic strip characters.
 The plot designers also really focused on the most tangential and off-the-wall script to coalesce into this whole undertaking of a frustrated gamer playing through with a lot of stops and starts.